its-naqvi/TrademeBDD/README.md

 This runs all Cucumber features using TestNG runner.

 *IMPORTANT NOTE*
-At the time of writing, search feature wasn't working on trademe sandbox website.
-So in order to do used motor search please use the prod environment.
+At the time of writing:
+1. TradeMe Sandbox UI: Search any kind of listing isn’t working.
+I tried Motors, Jobs, Books, MarketPlace but no luck.
+So I automated those cases using TradeMe prod environment.
+2. TradeMe Sandbox API: Search Used Motor API isn’t working so just to demonstrate the authenticated API tests, I’ve utilized RetreiveWatchlist API and added a scenario in the feature file.

 ### Ideal combination to run this test suite
 Run API scenarios on tradeMe sandbox environment using Tag @API: